-5.10 Different Backrest Configurations
+5.11 Different Backrest Configurations

-The available backrest configurations are shown below as:
+The available backrest configurations are shown opposite as:

 - Standard (Fig. 5.12)

 - Sedeo Lite (Fig. 5.13)

 - Sedeo Pro Back Cushion Flexible (Fig. 5.14)

-- Quickie Teens / Zippie Kids (Fig. 5.15)

 6.0 Batteries, charging and range

 6.1 Batteries

 Batteries are the power source for almost all of the modern mobility products available today.
 The design of batteries used in mobility products is significantly different to the batteries used to start a car for example.
 Car batteries are designed to release a large amount of power over a short period of time, whilst mobility batteries (commonly called deep cycle batteries) release their power evenly, over a long period of time.
 Therefore, due to the lower production volumes and increased technological requirements, mobility batteries are typically more expensive.